Stroke, Brain injury, Birth injury, Accidents, Disease, Disability.

 Master of Occupational Therapy Degree Program Information Sessions

-The Department of Occupational Therapy will host an Information Session for the Master of Occupational Therapy degree program on the first Wednesday of every month, from 5:30pm to 6:00pm in Room G 157 at Governors State University, followed by a tour of the library and labs.
+The Department of Occupational Therapy will host an Information Session for the Master of Occupational Therapy degree program on the *first Wednesday of every month, from 5:30 - 6:30 pm in Room G 157 at Governors State University, followed by a tour of the library and labs.

 Master of Occupational Therapy Degree Program